bbikdash/practical-ubuntu-autoinstall-example/README.md

 - RAM: >7000 MB (if it's too low, the process is too slow and freezes up regularly)
 - Storage: 25 GB

-Test on Ubunt 24.04.3 Server AND Desktop with VirtualBox 7.2.4
+Test on Ubuntu 24.04.3 Server AND Desktop with VirtualBox 7.2.4